buildcom/BossyUI/NOTES.md

 Question: How do you bring in data to the widget?

 Answer: There will be an angular factory providing that in an array format.

-Question: What unit testing will we be using?

-Answer: Jasmine will be the unit testing tool of choice for the angular widgets.

-Conclusion: Unit testing will be a requirement on your widget.

 Question: What will BossyUI use for base styles?